GradeTransferer Pattern Remover

 Feature Overview

-You might run into transferring issues if the students' names are intermingled with non-name information.
-This feature lets you teach GradeTransferer what to ignore by setting up some rules based on common patterns all the student names have.
-For example, you can set it to filter out specific text, anything that comes before/after a comma, and much more!
+You might run into transferring issues if the students' names are intermingled with non-name information, or students grades are grabbed with additional info that is not accepted in your filling gradebook.
+This feature lets you teach GradeTransferer what to ignore by setting up some rules based on common patterns all the student names or grades have.
+Keep reading and watch the video overview for everything you need to know!

 Where is this feature?

-The Name Discrepancy Fixer is part of GradeTransferer's Advanced Settings, which can be accessed by first clicking the hamburger menu.
+The Pattern Remover is part of GradeTransferer's Advanced Settings, which can be accessed by first clicking the hamburger menu.
 See below 👇

 Advanced settings GradeTransferer